sagemath/trac_to_gh/Issue 7684.md

 # Issue 7684: Create a doctest that runs only on sage.math and ensures that startuptime is < 1.5 second.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7684

 Original creator: was